Abby’s Corner | Nail Polish Tips For Blind/VI Women

-I hope this week has been a pleasant one and you’re thoroughly ready to enjoy the weekend before us.
+I hope this week has been a pleasant one and you’re ready to enjoy the weekend.
 Earlier in the week, I was asked how a totally blind or partially sighted person could be taught to do their own nails.
 So I put together a list of helpful tips, some of which could be beneficial to anyone:

 - Patience – and a steady hand is my number one tip for anyone wanting to learn how to polish their own nails.
 Practice and preparation with helpful tools make the process a little easier.